BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 But not their brains.
 You can’t leave what you didn’t bring.

-Ultimately Twain placed Injun Joe where much of his white audience supposed Indians belonged: punished due to their un-Christian and non-white nature, gone forever (inside McDougal’s cave) from the newly settled white world that would be redeemed by their own presence and religions.
+Ultimately Twain placed Injun Joe where much of his white audience supposed Indians belonged: punished due to their un-Christian and non-white nature, gone forever (inside McDougal’s cave) from the newly settled white world that would be redeemed only by their own presence and religions.

 * * *